GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-networking-a-simple/README.md

 ### VPC design

-The hub/landing VPC hosts external connectivity and shared services for spoke VPCs, which are connected to it via HA VPN tunnels.
+The hub/landing VPC hosts external connectivity and shared services for spoke VPCs, which are connected to it via either VPC Peerings (by default) or HA VPN tunnels.
 Spokes are used here to partition environments, which is a fairly common pattern:

 - one spoke VPC for the production environment
 - one spoke VPC for the development environment